williamdlees/digger/README.md

 For more details, please see the [documentation](https://williamdlees.github.io/digger/index.html).

+Changes in v 0.5.6:
+- compatibility update for receptor_utils 0.0.40

 Changes in v 0.5.5:
 - speed optimisation for dig_sequence
 - allow find_alignments to be called without a -ref parameter